Barbell Curtsey Lunge

 Barbell Curtsey Lunge Instructions

-3. Step your left foot diagonally behind your right foot, crossing your left leg behind your right.
+3. Step your right foot back and across behind your left leg (like a curtsey).

-5. Pause for a moment at the bottom of the lunge, then push through your right foot to return to standing.
+5. Drive through your front (left) foot to return to standing.

 Barbell Curtsey Lunge Form & Visual